-Amongst the smaller, quieter species are Meyers, Jardines, Senegals and Pionus Parrots - so many species to research apart from Greys and Cockatoos.
+Amongst the smaller, quieter species are Meyers, Jardines, Senegals and Pionus Parrots.
+There are many species to research apart from Greys and Cockatoos.
 Greys in knowledgeable hands make splendid pets in a child-centred or an adult family.

 Sadly, if they have poor handling, they become afraid, nip or even bite and are relegated to a lonely, frustrating, cage-bound life.
 The same is even truer of the Cockatoos.